-The Beauty of TBI Music Therapy
+The Science of TBI Music Therapy

 Music therapy is not a new concept.
 Many cultures have utilized music as a healing technique for thousands of years.
 However, with the advent of brain imaging technology, scientists were able to confirm what many instinctively knew: that music positively affects the brain.

 Benefits of Music Therapy

-This fact led speech therapists to develop a technique known as melodic intonation therapy.
-Melodic intonation therapy involves singing simple words or phrases to the tune of familiar melodies.
-With enough repetition, patients eventually turn their singing speech into normal, non-melodic speech.
+With this in mind, therapists developed a technique known as melodic intonation therapy.
+This therapy involves singing simple words or phrases to the tune of familiar melodies.
+With enough repetition, survivors can eventually change their singing speech into normal, non-melodic speech.
 Both music therapists and speech therapists regularly use melodic intonation therapy due to its effectiveness in restoring the ability to speak.

 Understanding TBI Music Therapy